Yelp/elastalert/docs/source/ruletypes.rst

 ``slack_proxy``: By default ElastAlert will not use a network proxy to send notifications to Slack.
 Set this option using ``hostname:port`` if you need to use a proxy.

+``slack_alert_fields``: You can add additional fields to your slack alerts using this field.
+Specify the title using `title` and a value for the field using `value`.
+Additionally you can specify whether or not this field should be a `short` field using `short: true`.

 Telegram
 ~~~~~~~~
 Telegram alerter will send a notification to a predefined Telegram username or channel.
 The body of the notification is formatted the same as with other alerters.